Honda Canada Inc.: Vehicles

-Corporate offices
+Offices

 The first zone office was established in Montreal, Quebec in 1972, along with a regional office in Dartmouth, Nova Scotia.
 The Richmond, British Columbia zone office opened in 1984.
 An advanced technical training centre was opened in Boucherville, Quebec in 1991 with 15,000 square metres of space for the third new Quebec zone office.

 Honda Canada Inc. purchased land in Richmond Hill, Ontario with the intent to build a new corporate headquarters there.
 When infrastructure disagreements with the municipal government could not be resolved, those plans were scrapped.
 Subsequently, a new facility (designated a LEEDs showcase building) was built in Markham.

 Manufacturing

 In 1986, Honda opened a manufacturing plant in Alliston, Ontario in an effort to build vehicles locally.
 Since then, Honda opened a second plant in 1998, and an engine plant in 2008.